 16 Sure Facts About Mrs. Doubtfire

-After voice-over actor Daniel Hillard (Robin Williams) gets himself divorced and loses custody of his three children, he resorts to dressing up and speaking like a matronly grandmother to get hired as his kids’ nanny.
-Here are some facts about Mrs. Doubtfire that reek of taste.
+After voice-over actor Daniel Hillard (Robin Williams) gets divorced and loses custody of his three children, he resorts to dressing up and speaking like a matronly grandmother to get hired as his kids’ nanny.
+Here are some facts about Mrs. Doubtfire, which was released on this day in 1993.

 1. IT’S BASED ON A BRITISH NOVEL.